Pyroxene: Structure

-Pyroxenes are the most common single-chain silicate minerals.
-(The only other important group of single-chain silicates, the pyroxenoids, are much less common.)
+Pyroxenes are the most common single-chain silicate minerals (the only other important group of single-chain silicates, the pyroxenoids, are much less common.)
 Their structure consists of parallel chains of negatively-charged silica tetrahedra bonded together by metal cations.
 In other words, each silicon ion in a pyroxene crystal is surrounded by four oxygen ions forming a tetrahedron around the relatively small silicon ion.
 Each silicon ion shares two oxygen ions with neighboring silicon ions in the chain.

 The tetrahedra in the chain all face in the same direction, so that two oxygen ions are located on one face of the chain for every oxygen ion on the other face of the chain.
 The oxygen ions on the narrower face are described as apical oxygen ions.
 Pairs of chains are bound together on their apical sides by Y cations, with each Y cation surrounded by six oxygen ions.
 The resulting pairs of single chains have sometimes been likened to I-beams.
 The I-beams interlock, with additional X cations bonding the outer faces of the I-beams to neighboring I-beams and providing the remaining charge balance.
 This binding is relatively weak and gives pyroxenes their characteristic cleavage.

-Chemistry and nomenclature of the pyroxenes
+Chemistry and nomenclature

 The chain silicate structure of the pyroxenes offers much flexibility in the incorporation of various cations and the names of the pyroxene minerals are primarily defined by their chemical composition.